So, your retirement plan is to live on your Social Security benefits? It might work. Much depends on the size of your checks and your lifestyle.

 3. Emancipate your adult kids

 If you don’t have the resources to live well on your own, it’s time to cut free any adult children who still are attached to your purse strings.
-You will need that money, and your kids still have time to earn and save.
+You will need that money, and your kids still have time to earn and save their own.

 Give them plenty of advance notice and set a firm deadline.
 Explain your financial situation without apologizing or over-explaining.
 Tell them what confidence you have in them and in their ability to care for themselves.
 Trust them to figure out the rest.